elixir-lang/elixir/README.md

 In Elixir, we have the following basic types related to Strings:

-    % Strings (they are utf8 by default and represented as binaries) "string"
+    % Strings (utf8 by default and represented as binaries) "string"
     "string #{'with} interpolation"    % => "string with interpolation"